Vikram12301/Panel_discussion_summarization/README.md

 ## How to run the code?

 <p> It is easy to execute the code in google colab by just uploading the .mp3 file and running all the cells</p>

+## Results

+<p> In CPU it took 45 minutes to execute the entire code for the audio uploaded</p>
+<p> In GPU it took less than a minute to execute the entire code for the audio uploaded</p>